-In part 1 of our ongoing infographic series called “America's Greenest Cities”, we take a look at why Houston, TX is becoming one of the most eco-friendly cities in the United States.
+In part 1 of our ongoing infographic series called 'America's Greenest Cities', we take a look at why Houston, TX is becoming one of the most eco-friendly cities in the United States.

 In fact, Texas leads in the nation in greenhouse gas emissions.
 But that's all beginning to change as the city has taken quite a few measures to green up the city, including adding parks, turning to renewable energy sources, using sustainable building materials and promoting alternative transportation (electric vehicles, bikes, etc).

 Have a look at the infographic below to learn more about what the nation's 4th biggest city is doing to clean up its act.